ashwinlaly/resale-server-api/README.md

-#Resale Application helps to sale all the products which a person likes to sale
+#Resale Application helps to sale all the products

 ##implementation tools
 ```